A Plethora of Platforms

 Comparing Clouds: Three Accommodation Situations

 Determining the best cloud environment for you comes down to what you value, what you’ll be using it for, if you’re able and willing to get your hands dirty, and many other factors related to time, budget, control, and long-term needs.
 If you think about it, it’s similar to deciding where to live or stay, just with data instead of your physical self!
-So let’s discuss the pros and cons of public cloud, on-premises private cloud, and hosted private cloud using this scenario.
+So let’s discuss the pros and cons of public cloud, on-premises private cloud, and hosted private cloud using this analogy.

 On-Premises Private Cloud: The Custom-Built Home